datacommonsorg/docsite/api/python/query.md

 KeyError: '?earthquake'
 ```

-These examples and errors, along with explanations and fixes for the errors, are available in notebook form at <https://colab.research.google.com/drive/1Jd0IDHnMdtxhsmXhL5Ib5tL0zgJud1k5?usp=sharing>.
+These examples and errors, along with explanations and fixes for the errors, are available in this [notebook](https://colab.research.google.com/drive/1Jd0IDHnMdtxhsmXhL5Ib5tL0zgJud1k5?usp=sharing).